 Select your state to get the contact info for our clinic partner.

-If seeking telehealth medical abortion in Mexico, see TeleAborto.org for information on Gynuity’s Mexico-based study.
+If you are seeking telehealth medical abortion in Mexico, see TeleAborto.org for information on Gynuity’s Mexico-based study.

 TelAbortion may be a good option for you if you live far from the nearest abortion provider, you would have difficulty taking off several hours from work or school, or you value the convenience of having a consultation in the privacy of your own home.

-TelAbortion may not be a good option for you if you do not have a secure place to receive mail, you might have trouble getting the necessary tests, or you like interacting with providers in-person.
+TelAbortion may not be a good option for you if you do not have a secure place to receive mail, you might have trouble getting any needed tests, or you like interacting with providers in-person.